 Susan Oguro is currently Director, Internationalisation in the Faculty of Arts and Social Sciences at the University of Technology Sydney, Australia.
 As an academic in the field of international studies, she has taught and coordinated student mobility programs for the past 15 years, including close collaboration with partners in Switzerland and Germany.
 Susan has published widely in the fields of intercultural, study abroad and languages education.

-Dr. Annie Cottier, Project Manager
+Dr. Annie Cottier, Program Manager

 Annie Cottier teaches the mentoring program Mentoring Intercultural Learning through Study Abroad (MILSA) to outbound students at the University of Bern.
-Annie’s background combines teaching, researching and publishing in the field of Cultural Studies and Literatures in English with as her profound interest in intercultural learning and her long-standing practical experience in student mobility.
+Annie’s background combines teaching, researching and publishing in the field of Cultural Studies and Literatures in English with her profound interest in intercultural learning and her long-standing practical experience in student mobility.

 Colloquium on facilitating students’ intercultural learning through study abroad programs